Release Note: This feature is currently slow rolling out, we appreciate your patience while we work to get it to all of our neighbors.

 Gray Device Tiles in the Ring App Dashboard These gray tiles are there to help you more quickly set up additional Ring devices.
 Tapping a gray tile will open a screen where you can go to that device’s setup screen or learn more about those devices.
 Note: You can rearrange the order of these tiles to your liking, or you can tap the X in the top right corner of the tile to hide gray tiles.
 Hidden tiles can always be made visible again later.
 Remove Shortcut Tiles from the Dashboard Shortcut tiles are Ring’s way of making the interaction between you and your devices even more personalized.
 However, if you prefer to not have any Shortcuts on your dashboard, you can drag each to the Hidden Shortcuts section, to hide all Shortcut tiles, see the example above.
 However, we do suggest you rearrange them with your preferred devices first to see how you enjoy the easy access tiles.

-Note: The Shortcuts feature has the following tiles available: Neighbors, Event History, Alarm, Locks, Lights, and Chimes.
+Note: The Shortcuts feature is currently only available in the US and has the following tiles available: Neighbors, Event History, Alarm, Locks, Lights, and Chimes.
 Check out this Ring Help Center article to learn more about these Shortcut tiles.

 Control your 2nd generation Contact Sensors and Motion Detectors LED Light You can now choose whether or not your 2nd generation Contact Sensors and Motion Detectors blink when opened or when motion is detected.
 Follow the steps below to toggle LED light settings on and off: